Outdoor Odysseys

 18th January 2018

 The start of a new year can be a useful time to take stock of life.
-January can be a month that some find too quiet but it has its uses as I am finding out for myself.
+January can be a month that some find too quiet, but it has its uses, as I am finding out for myself.
 A current career break means that I have added occasion to think over what I would like to do for a living.
 After five years of family bereavements followed by responsibilities added through inheritance, there is plenty of reason for this.
 What had not been obvious to me is that my last job was not a match and the experience left its mark, one that needs to be overcome.

 Throughout all of this, I am not forgetting that I am an explorer at heart.
-There has been time to catch up on reading and I now have my fill of travel writing so I will not be lured into book purchases as easily as before.
-More discernment could be the way of things for me and that cannot be so bad when finances need to be kept in check during times like this hiatus from work.
+There has been time to catch up on reading and I now have my fill of travel writing, so I will not be lured into book purchases as easily as before.
+More discernment could be the way of things for me, and that cannot be so bad when finances need to be kept in check during times like this hiatus from work.

 Those city wanderings remind me that there have been times during the last few years when energy for more strenuous outings has not been as readily available.
-Edinburgh has featured quite a few times and there are regular haunts nearer my home in Macclesfield.
-Knutsford’s Tatton Park, Disley’s Lyme Park together with Macclesfield’s Tegg’s Nose Country Park and Dane’s Moss Nature Reserve all have been places where quick visits offered respite from life’s tumult when enthusiasm for longer trips was not to be found.
+Edinburgh has featured quite a few times, and there are regular haunts nearer my home in Macclesfield.
+Knutsford's Tatton Park, Disley's Lyme Park together with Macclesfield's Tegg's Nose Country Park and Dane's Moss Nature Reserve all have been places where quick visits offered respite from life's tumult when enthusiasm for longer trips was not to be found.
 The same could be said for more urban spots like Buxton, Chester, Sheffield and even Manchester.
-Anywhere where a coffee can be enjoyed away home has had its uses.
+Anywhere where a coffee can be enjoyed away from home has had its uses.

-Strolls on my own doorstep like circuits taking in Prestbury all had their uses when my head needed clearing, like on Christmas Eve during my first ever Christmas spent in Macclesfield.
+Strolls on my own doorstep like circuits taking in Prestbury all had their uses when my head needed clearing, like on Christmas Eve during my first Christmas spent in Macclesfield.
 That was a stormy affair, as much in my mind as it was out of doors.
 When a brighter interlude offered, it did not need much persuasion for me to head out on a longer round that linked Tegg’s Nose, the Saddle of Kerridge and the White Nancy.
 It became just the breather that I needed at the time.

 The last few months have been as much about exorcising hurtful memories as anything else.
-That included the past Christmas and New Year period when it felt more normal than others.
+That included the past Christmas and New Year period, when it felt more normal than others.
 Trips to Tatton Park, Manchester and Lincoln all broke up the flow and I also got learning that camping stoves should be used out of doors too, a misadventure that I have no relish for repeating.

 Thoughts on recalling distant memories